abbeylabs/terraform-provider-abbey/README.md

 # Terraform Abbey Provider

-The Terraform provider for the Abbey Data Access Control Platform.
+The Terraform provider for Abbey, the Access Management as Code Platform.